SAP/ui5-webcomponents/docs/5-development/05-testing-UI5-Web-Components.md

 Avoid complex expressions inside `assert`s by extracting parts of them to variables and only asserting the variables.

-## 6. Using the synchronous syntax for writing texts
+## 6. Using the synchronous syntax for writing tests

 WebdriverIO still supports (although now deprecated) the *synchronous* syntax for writing tests.
 Click [here](https://webdriver.io/docs/sync-vs-async/) for more information on "sync vs async".